Happy Birthday, Mom

 And today, my dad pulled a new one on us.

-This afternoon at work, I checked his location like I always do—though usually not as obsessively when Kathy is home.
-Thankfully, I did.
-Something was off.
-He was somewhere unfamiliar, and Kathy wasn’t with him.
+This afternoon at work I checked his location like I always do.
+Something was off — he was somewhere unfamiliar, and Kathy wasn’t with him.
 My stomach dropped.
+I called her immediately.
+She had no idea he’d left the house.
+They only have one car.
+I was at work.
+Cue instant panic.

-Watching my dear friends chase my father around town like this feels surreal.
+Watching my friends chase my father around a strip mall parking lot feels surreal.
 Terrifying.
 Exhausting.

 Is that a cover-up?
-Or is it better than him not knowing he’d been at my house—or worse, not knowing my husband’s name?
+Or is it better than him not knowing he’d been at my house — or worse, not knowing my husband’s name?
 I honestly don’t know which is scarier.

 And then Sunday.

 His main weekend activity is watching the Bears.
-After the game ended—an hour later—he asked Kathy when the Bears were going to be on.
+After the game ended, about an hour later, he asked Kathy when the Bears were going to be on.
 She reminded him they’d already played.
 They’d watched it.
 They’d won.
+Oh yeah, that’s right.
+An hour later, he asked again.
+The next morning, getting ready for the day, he asked when they were going home — then quickly corrected himself.
+Oh, never mind.
+We are home.

 It’s getting scary.
 And sad.
 And devastating.
 We still don’t know how to navigate this.

-In the middle of all that, I had my quarterly injection and a follow-up with my oncologist last week.
-My DEXA scan showed a 17% bone loss since my last scan two years ago—which is significant and alarming.
-I’ll be starting infusions early next year, likely in March.
+In the middle of all that, I had my quarterly injection and a follow-up with my oncologist.
+My DEXA scan showed 17% bone loss since my last scan two years ago — significant and alarming.
+I’ll be starting infusions early next year, likely March.
+I adore my oncologist.
+He’s boisterous and funny and smart.
+But while we were discussing my worsening symptoms, I got the sense that he genuinely felt bad for me — and that threw me.
+I’m a push-through-it, power-forward, slap-on-a-grin kind of person.
+I think he respects that.
+But it was sobering.

 I cannot believe Christmas is next week.

-After the new year, my cousin will need a hysterectomy for suspected cancer—similar to what my friend Tammy went through and thankfully came through without complications.
-I’m hoping the same for Jennifer.
+I love Christmas.
+I love family.
+I love celebrating my people.
+And I am also exhausted and want to crawl into bed and do absolutely nothing.
+I’m trying hard to lose weight — finally dropped two pounds after what feels like forever.
+After the new year my cousin Jennifer will need a hysterectomy for suspected cancer, similar to what Tammy went through and thankfully came through without complications.
+I’m hoping the same for her.
 I never want to see anyone face surgery, but here we are.
-Hoping she comes out unscathed with minimal—if not no—treatment required.

 Happy birthday, Mom.